 This was a major paradigm shift for the disciples.
 They were used to coming to Him for everything they needed.
 Why not?
 He was God in the flesh.
 He was right there with them.
 Whatever they needed, He had access to it in heaven.

-Frank stresses the point that just because you say “in the name of Jesus” at the end of your prayer does not necessarily mean you are praying in the name of Jesus.
+Frank King stresses the point that just because you say “in the name of Jesus” at the end of your prayer does not necessarily mean you are praying in the name of Jesus.
 You are only praying in His name when you pray consistently with the teachings and principles that He taught and modeled while on earth.

 Comments (0)